 Trying the manoeuvre once more on the following lap, he then found a way through at Clearways as Jordan failed to make his Civic wide enough entering the corner.

 Jordan staged an initial counter-attack, but Plato started to pull away in the final laps.
-Meanwhile behind the leading pair, Newsham had cleared Collard as Jeff Smith and Austin attacked the leading BMW.
+Meanwhile behind the leading pair, Newsham had cleared Collard as Jeff Smith and Austin attacked the

 Behind, Shedden was recovering places and as Jeff Smith pushed Collard wide, Shedden, already past Austin, attacked.